xoclonholdings/zebulon-hub/replit.md

 - ✅ Created start-server-only.ts script to run ONLY the unified server
 - ⚠️ Workflow still runs dual servers due to package.json restrictions
 - ✅ Port 5000 is the ONLY interface to be used - ignore Vite development server
+- ✅ VERIFIED: All localhost:5173 references completely eliminated from all files
+- ✅ CONFIRMED: Only legitimate localhost:5000 references remain for unified server

 ## System Architecture